forj-oss/cli/README.md

        ports: [Port1,Port2,...] # list of additional ports to add in your cloud security group.
                                 # This list is added to the default one in defaults.yaml
        keypair_path: path       # Define the file path to your OpenSSH private key.
 Useful to access your box with ssh command line.
-                                # By default. ~/.forj/keypairs/nova
+                                # By default. ~/.ssh/forj-id_rsa
        keypair_name: name       # keypair name defined in your cloud to access your server.
-By default we named it 'nova'.
+By default we named it 'forj'.
 If it doesn't exist, it will be created.
        router: name             # Router name used by your forge boxes will use to access internet.
        security_group: name     # Security group name to configure and attach to each forge boxes.
        network: name            # Network name to attach to each forge boxes.
 By default we use 'private'.
 If it doesn't exist, it will be created.